Does Poor Posture Cause Pain? How Do Arch Supports Help?

 Oh Boy!
 It surely can!
 In fact, it does.

-Poor, or collapsed, posture can cause pain in your head, neck, feet, legs, hips, upper and lower back.
+Poor, or collapsed, posture can cause pain in your head, neck, feet, legs, hips, hands, arms, upper and lower back.
 Why?
-Because being out of muscular “balance” means that you are using muscles to do the job of bones.

 With poor posture, your muscles are trying to hold you upright, but that’s the job of your bones.
 Muscles are for moving.
 Bones are for supporting.